Getting a THUMP from a WIMP: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we proposed a new mechanism for generating the thermal relic abundance of DM with masses above the so-called unitarity limit of $\sim 10^{2}$~TeV.
 We showed that DM would be composed of GeV-scale WIMPs in the early Universe, before decoupling from the thermal bath.
-If these WIMPs are coupled significantly to other lighter dark sector mediators, they could annihilate efficiently enough that the DM relic abundance after freeze-out is very small compared to what is observed today.
+If these WIMPs are coupled significantly to other lighter dark sector mediators, they could annihilate efficiently enough that the DM relic abundance after freeze-out is too small, given its initial mass, to constitute the observed DM energy density today.
 We postulate that the DM is coupled to an ultra-light scalar $\phi$ which is held near $\phi=0$ in its potential before the DM freezes out.
-After freeze-out, $\phi$ starts rolling to some large minimum, sourcing a large mass for the DM.
+After freeze-out, $\phi$ starts rolling to some large minimum, sourcing a large mass for the DM, thereby raising its energy density to the observed levels.
 We call the DM in our scenario a THermal Ultra Massive Particle or ``THUMP.''

 In a specific model, we assumed that DM, which is initially at GeV scale can couple to a lighter dark photon mediator with strengths of up to $\alpha_{D} = 1.0$.
 The strength of this coupling determines how low the DM number density can be after freeze-out, setting the maximum final THUMP mass that would be sourced by the scalar $\phi$ in order to get the correct relic abundance.